NotRelix/game-block/README.md

 Find your favorite games here at Game Block

 ## Features
-- CRUD Functionality
+- CRUD functionality
+- Search games by name
-- Game Inventory Management System
+- Game inventory management system
 - Used Railway as the service provider
 - EJS for SSR